V-boat: Background

 In the early 1910s, only 12 years after inaugurated the Navy's undersea force, naval strategists had already begun to wish for submarines that could operate in closer collaboration with the surface fleet than the Navy's existing classes, which had been designed primarily for coastal defense.
-These notional "fleet" submarines would necessarily be larger and better armed, but primarily, they would need a surface speed of some 21 kn to be able to maneuver with the 21-knot battleships around which the battle fleet was built.
+These notional "fleet" submarines would necessarily be larger and better armed.
+Still, primarily, they would need a surface speed of some 21 kn to be able to maneuver with the 21-knot battleships around which the battle fleet was built.
 This was the designed speed of the and later battleships, including the standard-type battleships that were under construction and proposed in 1913.

 In the summer of 1913, Electric Boat's chief naval architect, former naval constructor Lawrence Y. Spear, proposed two preliminary fleet-boat designs for consideration in the Navy's 1914 program.
 In the ensuing authorization of eight submarines, Congress specified that one should "be of a seagoing type to have a surface speed of not less than twenty knots".
 This first fleet boat, laid down in June 1916, was named USS Schley after Spanish–American War hero Winfield Scott Schley.
 With a displacement of 1106 LT surfaced, 1487 LT submerged, on a length of 270 ft, Schley (later AA-1, and finally T-1) was twice as large as any previous U.S. submarine.
-To achieve the required surface speed, two tandem 1000 hp diesel engines on each shaft drove twin screws, and a separate diesel generator was provided for charging batteries.
+To achieve the required surface speed, two tandem 1000 hp diesel engines on each shaft drove twin screws, and a separate diesel generator was provided to charge the batteries.
 Although Schley and two sisters authorized in 1915— (originally AA-2), and (originally AA-3)—all made their design speed of 20 kn, insoluble torsional vibration problems with their tandem engines made them very troublesome ships, and they were decommissioned in 1922-1923 after a service life of only a few years.
-As the engines were clutched together, perfectly synchronizing operation of the engines was impossible.
+Because the engines were clutched together, perfectly synchronizing their operation was impossible.

 In 1916, well before the T class debacle transpired, Congress authorized 58 coastal submarines and nine additional "fleet" boats.
 Three of the larger 800 LT coastal boats eventually became competing prototypes for the long-lived, 51-member S class.
 The nine "fleet boats" became the "V-boats", built between 1921 and 1934, and in fact, they were the only U.S. submarines produced in that period.
 Although V-4, V-5, and V-6 were the largest US non-nuclear submarines ever built, only V-1 through V-3 were designed to reach a speed of 21 knots.